kylejryan/mocument/docs/usage.md

 # Usage
-I literally have nothign for right now since this project is still under development
+I'm going to write more here now that I have something semifunctional.